autumn-mck/autumn-mck/README.md

 I'm James, and thanks for checking out my profile.

-- 🔭 Currently redesigning my personal site (again)
+- 🔭 Currently busy starting back into university
-- 🌱 I’m currently learning about [linux](https://i-use-arch.fyi/james) in general (planning to learn some C++ or Rust if I get time over the summer)
+- 🌱 I’m currently learning about [linux](https://i-use-arch.fyi/james) in general, and experimenting with Rust
 - 👯 Happy to collaberate on anything, just let me know!
 - 💡 Interested in programming, privacy and FOSS.